hkaraoguz/soma/soma_roi_manager/README.md

-SOMA ROI manager
+SOMa ROI manager
 ----------------
-SOMa ROI manager is useful for creating and storing convex regions on top of a 2D map which are called as SOMa ROIs.
+This node is a tool for creating and storing convex regions on top of a 2D map which are called as SOMa ROIs.
 User can create different types of regions in arbitrary convex shapes.

-1. If you want to create SOMA ROIs, run the SOMA ROI manager:
+1. If you want to create SOMa ROIs, run the SOMa ROI manager:

     ```
     $ rosrun soma_roi_manager soma_roi_node.py <config_name>